darrancebeh/CSC1024-Assignment/README.md

 Most technicalities have already been discussed in-person.
 Thus, this README only serves to act as a general guideline for our assignment.

+The final report of our assignment can be viewed in the repo or via the Google Docs link: https://docs.google.com/document/d/1IvqGoOetiqmAvU7L1w-1YKCPPFfmgxvN_GAr50nIQ3g/edit?usp=sharing

 ## Contributing to the Code